Emile1636/GraphWar/README.md

 ## Disclaimer & Context

 This project is part of a course where learning and innovation take precedence over code security and efficiency.
 Thanks for your understanding.

-Note : The screen resolution is based on 1470 x 956 (Update coming soon)
+Note : The screen resolution is based on 1470 x 956 (Update comming soon)

 ## Acknowledgment
 Inspired by: [https://github.com/catabriga/graphwar](https://github.com/catabriga/graphwar)